 The SQL VARP Function calculates the Statistical Variance for the population of total rows selected by the SQL SELECT Statement.
 The syntax of the SQL Server VARP Function is

 SQL VARP Function Formula

-The mathematical formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is as shown below:
+SQL VARP Function only work on Numeric Columns, and it ignores Nulls.
+The math formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/Total number of items

 For this Function, We use the below shown data

 It returns the Variance for the population of the total number of records present in the specified column.
 For example, the following SQL Server query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 In most cases, we usually calculate the variance of products belongs to a particular category.
 In these situations, we use GROUP BY Clause to group the products by category.
 And then, use this Function to calculate the variance for the population of products present in each group.
 Let us see the Aggregate Function Example

 SELECT [Occupation] ,VARP([YearlyIncome]) AS [Income Variance] FROM [Customer] GROUP BY [Occupation]

 Above SQL Select Statement Query will find, the Customers associated with the particular Department and calculates their income variance